 Overview

-Some medical conditions require the use of a substance or a method that is on the Prohibited List and for this a Therapeutic Use Exemption (TUE) is required.
+Athletes have the same right to health as anyone else.
+Some medical conditions require the use of a substance or a method that is on the WADA Prohibited List, and for this a Therapeutic Use Exemption (TUE) is required.
+This page will help players and their support teams with navigating that process.

 Applications for TUEs

-All applications for a Therapeutic Use Exemptions must be made through the online TUE Portal.
+All applications for Therapeutic Use Exemptions must be made through the online TUE Portal.

 TUEs are required for events covered by the Tennis Anti-Doping Programme: Events sanctioned by the ATP, WTA, ITF and the Grand Slams.